 - About 5 paid ads at the top of the page (Google Adwords)

 - Below that a map (followed by 3 listings) with “local results” that are served through “Google My Business” listings

 - Then 10 organic search results listings

-- Finally, at the bottom of the page 3 to 5 more paid ads (Google Adwords)
+- Finally, at the bottom of page 3 to 5 more paid ads (Google Adwords)

-Typically the top 10 organic listings on page 1 account for over 90% of clicks form searches, with each spot getting less and less clicks.
+Typically the top 10 organic listings on page 1 account for over 90% of clicks from searches, with each spot getting fewer and fewer clicks.
 In the last study our team did the results were:

 - Search Result Number 1- 29.6%

 - 4- 6.5%